5 min read · Cost

 Quick Answers

-Quality sliders from major brands last similarly to casement; cheap sliders can develop operation issues sooner.
+Quality sliders from major brands last similarly to casement.
+Cheap sliders can develop track or operation issues sooner, so the brand and build quality matter more than the operation type.

-Usually yes — fits the same rough opening typically with minor adjustments.
+Usually yes — a slider typically fits the same rough opening with minor adjustments.
+Confirm egress dimensions first if the opening serves a bedroom.

 Sources